 Medic units based at neighborhood fire stations are supplemented by two Peak Activity Units, which operate during the day when call volumes are at their highest.
 This makes efficient use of resources to maintain low response times throughout our service area.

-Fire District 1’s cardiac arrest survival rate is one of the best in the nation with a running annual average of 60 percent (measured using internationally recognized Utstein standards), well above the national average of 20 percent.
+Our cardiac arrest survival rate is one of the best in the nation with a running annual average of 60 percent (measured using internationally recognized Utstein standards), well above the national average of 20 percent.

-Fire District 1 is continuing to explore and develop new ways to better serve our citizens.
+We are continuing to explore and develop new ways to better serve our citizens.
 Our award-winning EMS checklists and our unique community paramedic program are serving as models for other departments across the country.